Beadhead Soft Hackle Pheasant Tail

 Finish: Build a small thread head behind the bead and whip finish to secure the thread wraps.
 To ensure durability, you can apply a small drop of head cement or clear nail polish to the thread wraps.

-The BH Soft Hackle Pheasant Tail is an excellent pattern for imitating mayfly nymphs and can be fished by dead-drifting it near the bottom of rivers and streams.
+Anglers consider the BH Soft Hackle Pheasant Tail an excellent pattern for imitating mayfly nymphs, fishing it by dead-drifting near the bottom of rivers and streams.

 The soft hackle fibers provide lifelike movement in the water, making it an enticing meal for fish.
 It is a versatile pattern that can be effective for trout and various other freshwater fish species.